 The centuries old publishing business model was that the publisher pays its costs to produce a book or newspaper, including paper, printing, and delivery, and then receives payment from the consumer.

 The Obama administration has banned this business model on the Internet.
 Under Obamanet, all publishers are subsidized by all internet users through our ISP bills.
-It is a hidden tax, effectively redistributing wealth from ordinary folks to Netflix, Google, Facebook, Amazon, Twitter, porn peddlers, and the fake news.
-Most of $60B, paid annually by consumers of fixed broadband ISPs alone, are re-distributed this way.
+It is a hidden tax, effectively redistributing wealth from ordinary folks to Netflix, Google, Facebook, Twitter, porn, and the fake news.
+Most of ISP fees ($60B for fixed broadband and $90B for wireless data, annually) are re-distributed this way.
 This is similar to the government supported journalism, practiced in the Soviet Union and proposed by the Free Press Marxist founder Robert McChesney in the US, but on a larger scale than his admittedly impossible demand of $30B.
 (The Free Press is named like Democratic People’s Republic of Korea.)

 Traditionally, newspapers relied on their paying subscribers and relationships with them, even when receiving most revenues from advertising.
 Combined with the First Amendment, these subscription fees and the relationships with the readers protected the publishers from censorship and improper pressure.
 If Color of Change or SPLC wanted to punish a traditional newspaper, the attempt would have backfired.
 The paper would tell the readers its side of the story, causing most readers to continue their subscriptions and recommend the newspaper to friends & family.
 Any advertisers that quit would be quickly replaced by others, attracted by the newspaper’s loyal audience.
 On the other hand, if such a traditional newspaper betrayed the trust of their readers by publishing fake news or hiding stories that are relevant to its audience, the readers would cancel their subscriptions, and the paper would also lose corresponding ad revenues.